hausgold/pdfgen/README.md

 As the getting started section demonstrated, the usage of the pdfgen utility is straightforward.
 It just requires two arguments, the URL and the destination of the resulting PDF file.
-But thats not all.
+But that's not all.
 You can customize the resulting PDF as well as the website which is visited.
 Here comes a complete list of supported commandline options: